 ✅ Stay in Gay-Friendly Accommodations

 Many hotels and resorts in Puerto Vallarta, Mexico City, Playa del Carmen, and Guadalajara are explicitly gay-friendly.
-Booking through platforms like Misterbnb (an gay version of Airbnb) can help you find LGBTQ-owned or affirming stays.
+Booking through platforms like Misterbnb (a gay version of Airbnb) can help you find LGBTQ-owned or affirming stays.

 Always check reviews and look for places that openly support gay guests.